Maryam593/Sarcastic-Excuse-API/README.md

 - **Simple REST Interface**: Easy to integrate with any application.
 - **Flexible Endpoints**: Get excuses by status code or by describing a situation.

+## environment Variables

+- **GEMINI_API_KEY** : YOUR_API_KEY
+ fill out your api key and you are good to go.
+But dont hardcode it its not a good practise. make an env and store your secrets there.

+ - Happy Coding :)

 ## Technology Stack

 - **Backend**: Node.js, Express.js